tomcritchlow/tomcritchlow.github.io/_posts/2016-01-04-recruiting.md

 ## So get in touch!

-It's all about coffee, connections and people, people, people.
+The magic always happens over coffee doesn't it?
+Let's chat.
 If you're a mid-size company looking to hire some senior leadership folks or if you're working in marketing and thinking about a new job just drop me a line: <a href="mailto:tjcritchlow@gmail.com">tjcritchlow@gmail.com</a>.